Mexican billionaire Slim buys 3% stake in Spain's Quabit

-MADRID (Reuters) - Mexican billionaire Carlos Slim bought a 3% stake in Spanish real estate firm Quabit Inmobiliaria (QBT.MC) through his investment arm Inversora de Carso.
+MADRID, Jan 7 (Reuters) - Mexican billionaire Carlos Slim bought a 3% stake in Spanish real estate firm Quabit Inmobiliaria through his investment arm Inversora de Carso.

 Slim’s investment arm bought the stake on Jan.
 2, Spanish market regulator CNMV said.

-The billionaire already holds controlling stakes in Spanish real estate firms FCC (FCC.MC) and Realia (RLIA.MC).
+The billionaire already holds controlling stakes in Spanish real estate firms FCC and Realia.

 Quabit is developing housing projects all over Spain.
 The company’ market value was 162 million euros ($181 million) as of Jan.
 6.